black-hole-group/gpumonty/branches.md

 See the [GPU documentation](GPU.md) for more details.

+- `acc2cuda`: contains all efforts at porting the alpha OpenACC version to CUDA.
+This is the most important branch regarding GPU acceleration.
+- `openacc`: contains work towards an OpenACC version.
-- `cuda`, in progress: CUDA version in progress, lead by Rodrigo
+- `cuda`, in progress: CUDA version in progress, lead by Rodrigo.
+Work on `acc2cuda` branch instead.
-- `openacc`: OpenACC in progress, lead by Matheus

 # Misc.